ALL COMPETITORS MUST READ THE FOLLOWING

 UNDER NO CIRCUMSTANCES WILL ANY PERSON BE PERMITTED TO ENTER TRANSITION OTHER THAN REGISTERED COMPETITORS.

-Under BTF rules, competitors should only bring into transition what is needed - a small bagcan remain, but large, bulky boxes are to be taken out of transition whilst the race is live.
+Under BTF rules, competitors should only bring into transition what is needed - a small bag can remain, but large, bulky boxes will have to be placed in the baggage area.

 It is important to be aware of those around you in transition as the race will be underway when most of you arrive.
 You are advised to orientate yourself and to make a note of where the entry and exit points are in transition area and listen to instruction given by officials.
 Athletes will be expected to adhere to BTF rules which can be found in the BTF Handbook, the website and at registration.